Protocentral/Protocentral_MAX30205/README.md

  b.
 Click on File -> Open and Browse the .ino code for Arduino from Protocentral_MAX30205-master\arduino and export the application to Arduino.

  c.
-Open serial terminal window, you should see the capacitance values obtained from the Protocentral_MAX30205 Breakout Board as shown below.
+Open serial terminal window, you should see the temperature values obtained from the Protocentral_MAX30205 Breakout Board as shown below.
 ![Read Temperature](https://github.com/Protocentral/Protocentral_MAX30205/blob/master/extras/output.png)